What was ancient Roman society like?

 The role of religion

-Religion was an integral part of Roman life, influencing every aspect from politics to daily routines.
+Religion was a key part of Roman life, influencing every aspect from politics to daily routines.

 The Roman pantheon was populated by a plethora of deities, each overseeing different aspects of life and the cosmos.